pm2-hive/pm2-hive.github.io/docs/features/pm2-api.md

   pm2.start({
     script    : 'app.js',         // Script to be run
-    exec_mode : 'cluster',        // Allow your app to be clustered instances : 4,                // Optional: Scale your app by 4
+    exec_mode : 'cluster',        // Allows your app to be clustered instances : 4,                // Optional: Scales your app by 4
-    max_memory_restart : '100M'   // Optional: Restart your app if it reaches 100Mo
+    max_memory_restart : '100M'   // Optional: Restarts your app if it reaches 100Mo
   }, function(err, apps) {
-    pm2.disconnect();   // Disconnect from PM2
+    pm2.disconnect();   // Disconnects from PM2
     if (err) throw err
   });
 });